Invictum/serenity-blocks/README.md

 All described code is related to pure Serenity, so check [Serenity Guide](http://www.thucydides.info/docs/serenity/) for more details.

-2. Define your cistom annotation
+2. Define your custom block annotation

 ```
 @Retention(RetentionPolicy.RUNTIME)